 Step 3: Edit the “.bashrc” file to update the environment variables for the user.

 Add the following at the end of the file:

 Execute the below-given command to complete the changes work in the current terminal.

 Step 5: We need to create Hive directories within the HDFS location.
 This directory ‘warehouse’ will be the location to store the metadata related information of the hive table and data related to Hive.

 - hdfs dfs -mkdir /tmp

-Step 6: To set the read and write permission for hive table execute below command.
+Step 6: To set the read and write permission for the hive table execute the below command.

-In below command, providing write permission to the user group:
+In the below command, providing write permission to the user group:

 - hdfs dfs -chmod g+w /user/hive/warehouse